hashicorp/consul/corefile.5.md

 The **ZONE** defines for which name this server should be called, multiple zones are allowed and should be *white space* separated.
-You can use a "reverse" syntax to specify a reverse zone (i.e. ip6.arpa and in-addr.arpa), but using an IP address in the CIDR notation.
-The optional **SCHEME** defaults to `dns://`, but can also be `tls://` (DNS over TLS) or `grpc://` (DNS over gRPC).
+You can use a "reverse" syntax to specify a reverse zone (i.e. ip6.arpa and in-addr.arpa), by using an IP address in the CIDR notation.

-Specifying a **ZONE** *and* **PORT** combination multiple time for *different* servers will lead to an error on startup.

-When a query comes in it is matched again all zones for all servers, the server with the longest match on the query name will receive the query.
+The optional **SCHEME** defaults to `dns://`, but can also be `tls://` (DNS over TLS), `grpc://` (DNS over gRPC) or `https://` (DNS over HTTP/2).

 The optional **PORT** controls on which port the server will bind, this default to 53.
 If you use a port number here, you *can't* override it with `-dns.port` (coredns(1)).

+Specifying a **ZONE** *and* **PORT** combination multiple time for *different* servers will lead to an error on startup.

+When a query comes in, it is matched again all zones for all servers, the server with the longest match on the query name will receive the query.

 **PLUGIN** defines the plugin(s) we want to load into this server.
 This is optional as well, but as server with no plugins will just return SERVFAIL for all queries.
-Each plugin can have a number of properties than can have arguments, see documentation for each plugin.
+Each plugin can have a number of properties than can have arguments, see the documentation for each plugin.

-Comments begin with an unquoted hash `#` and continue to the end of the line.
+Comments are allowed and begin with an unquoted hash `#` and continue to the end of the line.
 Comments may be started anywhere on a line.

 Enviroment variables are supported and either the Unix or Windows form may be used: `{$ENV_VAR_1}` or `{%ENV_VAR_2%}`.